 Don’t forget to include less obvious expenses, such as the training of new technicians, software licences (maintenance platforms or invoicing software, for example), liability insurance, parts and materials that your technicians buy from local shops because it is quicker or more convenient, among others.

-Why prepare a maintenance budget?
+Why should you prepare a maintenance budget?

 “Because the company manager asks for it.”
-I’m sure this was the answer on the tip of your tongue.
+We’re sure this was the answer on the tip of your tongue.
 But if you are a maintenance manager, preparing a budget also has many advantages for you.
 Making a maintenance budget improves the stability, predictability, and consistency of your work.
 Here are three advantages of preparing a budget:

 - Better cost control: most factories spend between 5 to 15% of their annual budget on maintenance.
 Preparing a detailed budget helps you identify waste, better manage material purchases, and even assess the efficiency of your internal processes.
 Over time, you’ll find more ways to cut costs.